 “Gas infrastructure”, includes but is not limited to pipelines, compressor stations, meter stations, liquefied gas storage facilities and liquefaction facilities.

-(b) As part of any review of any contract with a term of more than one year for gas pipeline capacity or liquefied gas storage that requires the construction of new or expanded gas infrastructure, the department shall determine whether such contract is in the public interest.
+(b) As part of the review of a contract with a term of more than 1 year for gas pipeline capacity or liquefied gas storage that requires the construction of new or expanded gas infrastructure, the department shall determine whether such contract is in the public interest.
 The department shall not approve such a contract unless, in its public interest determination, the department finds that:

 (i) such contract is necessary and cost-effective for ratepayers;